anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 25 April always falls during the Easter season, so this Festival is never celebrated on a Sunday (unless it is the Patronal Festival celebrated as a Principal Feast).
 See above on George (23 April).

-* **Proverbs 15.28-33** speaks of 'good news', reflecting Mark's role in writing the 'good news' (Mark 1.1), and speaks of those who 'gain understanding', perhaps reflecting Mark's growth in wisdom after initially deserting Paul and Barnabas (Acts 15.38).
+* **Proverbs 15.28-33** (see BCP+) speaks of 'good news', reflecting Mark's role in writing the 'good news' (Mark 1.1), and speaks of those who 'gain understanding', perhaps reflecting Mark's growth in wisdom after initially deserting Paul and Barnabas (Acts 15.38).
 * Alternatively, **Acts 15.35-41** is the account of Paul and Barnabas parting company, after disagreeing about whether 'to take with them John called Mark'.
-* **Psalm 119.9-16** speaks of 'young people' (Mark presumably being a young man at the start of his ministry), and says, 'I will not forget your word', pointing to Mark's work in writing his Gospel.
+* **Psalm 119.9-16** (see BCP+) speaks of 'young people' (Mark presumably being a young man at the start of his ministry), and says, 'I will not forget your word', pointing to Mark's work in writing his Gospel.
 * **Ephesians 4.7-16** (see BCP) says, 'The gifts [Christ] gave were that some would be ... evangelists', and says that the church grows through 'speaking the truth in love'.
 * **Mark 13.5-13** speaks of persecution (according to tradition, Mark was martyred), and says, 'the good news must first be proclaimed to all nations'.